christophhart/hise_documentation/Tutorial3.md

 When you play a note you'll see a horizontal ruler indicating the last x position.
 You can see the modulation value of each modulator (as well as the combined result) at the horizontal bar in the headers of the modulators (and the parent modulator chain).
 Next to the bar is the intensity slider of every modulator which can be used to change its impact on the resulting modulation value (a intensity of 0.0 means no influence and 1.0 is a plain multiplication.

 Before we continue, let's rename this modulator.
 Each module in a HISE patch should have a unique name (that's how they can be accessed via scripting), so let's keep things tidy.
-Click on the "Velocity Modulator" label on the header, and give it a new name (either "Sampler Gain Velocity" or "Joffrey")
+Click on the **Velocity Modulator** label on the header, and give it a new name (either "Sampler Gain Velocity" or "Joffrey")

 ### Sample Start Modulation

 In the real world different dynamic ranges have a lot more differences than just volume.
-A neat trick for mallet type sounds is to alter the start of the sample for softer notes so that the attack phase is truncated.
+A neat trick for mallet type sounds is to alter the start of the sample for softer notes by truncating the sample attack phase.

 This can be achieved by modulating the sample start depending on the velocity.
-The memory usage will be increased (because the whole area that is modulated needs to be prebuffered), so it is deactivated by default.
-Let's open the sampler (and its sample editor panel), select all sounds, and set the `SampleStartMod` value to 800:
+However this behaviour will increase the memory usage, because the whole area that is modulated needs to be prebuffered, so its deactivated by default.
+But to achieve our softened attack we will now activate it, shift the Sample Start, and afterwards modulate the attack with another Velocity Table.
+Open the sampler (and its sample editor panel), select all sounds, and set the `SampleStartMod` value to 800:

 ![SampleStartMod.gif](http://hise.audio/manual/images/SampleStartMod.gif)

-The sample start is set to the end of the modulated area, so if you play now, you should hear that the attack phase of the sample is skipped.
+The sample start is set to the end of the modulated area, so if you press a key, you should hear that the attack phase of the sample is skipped.
 This is because the default modulation value of 1.0 is used until a modulator is added to the sample start chain.
 So let's add another velocity modulator there.
-We won't need to adjust the curve again, instead we'll simply copy & paste the first modulator.
+Instead of creating a new one (as seen above) we can also just copy & paste our previous Velocity Modulator.

-> Everything in HISE that is copy & pasteable will have a white outline around it (tables, scripts, modules) when it's selected so make sure the velocity modulator has the focus (by clicking somewhere on it).
+> Everything in HISE that is copy & pasteable (tables, scripts, modules) has a white outline when selected so make sure the velocity modulator has the focus (by clicking somewhere on it).

 Press 'Cmd + C' ('Ctrl+C' on Windows).
 The module is now pasted to the clipboard.
-It is a simple XML string (we'll get back to this later on), so if you're curious, paste it into a text editor and see what goes on behind the scenes.
-Now click on the **Sample Start** button and select the whole chain slot (this is our paste target).
+Every modulator is saved as a simple XML string (we'll get back to this later on), so if you're curious, paste it into a text editor and see what goes on behind the scenes.activate the Sample Start button in the SAMPLER Ribbon, and select the (now visible) new (green) chain slot at the end of our Sampler chain (this is our paste target).
 Press 'Cmd+V' ('Ctrl+V') and it should paste the other modulator in the new chain.
 It's now called **"Joffrey 2"**, so let's give him a better name.

 > You'll notice the different colours of the modulators.
 Their layout is always the same, it will have different colours depending on their modulation target so you can quickly get a idea of what they are doing.